GIA Diamond Dock

-Although we perform many scope and technical analysis on diamonds, if it doesn't pass the test of human eye observation, we disqualify the diamond from our inventory/purchase
+Although we perform many technical analyses on diamonds, if they don’t pass the human observation test, we disqualify them from our inventory.

-Observing the diamonds is simple.
-The diamonds are laid in a neautral gray tray while the observer rocks and tilts the diamonds to observe the phenomena.
-This is the final phase of our optical exam and what we deem as most important.
+Using the DiamondDock is simple, as shown in Figure A. The diamonds are laid in a neutral gray tray inside the DiamondDock and the observer rocks and tilts the tray to observe the optical characteristics of the diamond.
+The DiamondDock test is the final phase of our optical exam and the one we deem most important.

-Here are 2 diamonds side by side in the l.e.d. lighting.
-Moving the diamonds gives a more dramatic presentation of the fire than this static picture does.
+Figure B shows 2 diamonds side by side under LED lighting in the DiamondDock.
+LED lighting shows the fire and scintillation of a diamond.
+Although we can see some of the fire here, moving the diamonds gives a more dramatic presentation of the fire than this static picture does.

-After examining the diamond for fire/scintillation we turn off the l.e.d.'s and turn on the daylight fluorescents to examine brightness.
+After examining the diamond for fire and scintillation, we turn off the LEDs and turn on the daylight fluorescents to examine brightness.

-Before we acquired the DiamondDock we have always performed observation testing on the diamonds we consider for purchase utilizing diffuse daylight and direct l.e.d.'s for our examination.
-We have found the lighting within the DiamondDock to be the best balance of brightness and intensity we have come across amongst the various lighting options available for assessing cut quality although there are some good alternatives out there as well.
+Before we acquired the DiamondDock we used diffuse daylight and direct LED lighting for diamond examination.
+We have found the lighting in the DiamondDock to be the best balance of brightness and intensity amongst the various lighting options available for assessing cut quality.

-I especially liked the choice of backdrop color used for the DiamondDock.
-Over the past 25 years we've been selling and showing diamonds we have experimented with white trays & black trays.
-Extreme color variations as a backdrop can alter a diamonds natural appearance favorably or unfavorably and before the DiamondDock we used to use a transparent tray which allowed the neautral background of the observers skin as the backdrop.
-GIA's decision to use a neautral gray has the identical affect and was an extremely wise choice in the design of this instrument.
+Another interesting feature of the DiamondDock is the use of neutral gray as the backdrop color.
+Extreme color variations as a backdrop can alter a diamond’s natural appearance favorably or unfavorably.
+Before the DiamondDock, we used a transparent tray which allowed the neutral background of the observer’s skin to serve as the backdrop.
+GIA's decision to use neutral gray has the identical effect and was an extremely wise choice in the design of the instrument.